 It’s not a powerhouse by any means, putting out (a very conservative estimate) 2 x 20 watts.
 But the phono stage accepts both MM and MC pickups which is excellent, and the sound quality is exceptional.
 So he scoured the used market and finally found a NAD 3020B.
 Unfortunately, when he got it home, there was a loud hum from the output.
 So I told him to send it to me so I could fix it.

 Time to take the amplifier apart and start doing some troubleshooting.

 It has a bottom plate that is held in place by a few screws, so access to the components is easy.
 But to get to the main power capacitors, there is a metal bracket on the underside that needs removing.
 The bracket is held down by screws from the upper side and the front and the rear.
 It’s easy to start measuring once you remove it.

 A Humming NAD 3020B

 So how did one of the main power capacitors measure up?
 Not to well I would say, which wasn’t a surprise.
-I continued to measure a bunch of other capacitors as well, and the where even worse.
+I continued to measure a bunch of other capacitors as well, and they were even worse.
 It was clear that I needed to either just give up or replace all the capacitors.
 I opted for the latter.
-My curiosity on how the amplifier would sound was to great to just give up.
-Just to make sure, I desoldered a couple of caps from the power supply and the amplifier stage and used a high quality meter, my DER EE DE-5000 Handheld LCR Meter to check the state of the caps.
+My curiosity on how the amplifier would sound was too big only to give up.
+Just to make sure, I desoldered a couple of caps from the power supply and the amplifier stage and used a high-quality meter, my DER EE DE-5000 Handheld LCR Meter to check the state of the caps.
 This meter can measure θ – phase angle, D (aka tan δ) dissipation factor, ESR, Q, series and parallel inductance, series and parallel resistance.

-Well, the measurements didn’t improve, lets leave it at that.
+Well, the measurements didn’t improve, let’s leave it at that.
 Some of the larger ones measured ESR in the 1k Ω range.
 You don’t see that every day!

 Time To Turn Shopaholic